shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/publisher-gdali-api-setup-guide.md

     }
     ```

-1. Make a `POST` request to the `/auth` endpoint with this JSON file in the request body (For more
+1. Make a `POST` request to the `/auth` endpoint with this JSON file in the request body.
+For more
-information, see [Authentication Service](authentication-service.md)).
-In the cURL request below, the authorization token returned is stored in the “`cookies`” file.
+information, see [Authentication Service](authentication-service.md).
+In the `cURL` request below, the authorization token returned is stored in the “`cookies`” file.

     ```
     curl -c cookies -X POST -d @authentication.json 'https://api.appnexus.com/auth'